Wellbeing

 - Staff Wellbeing Policy

-- Online Reporting – if you have a concern about your child, another child or even yourself, you can email wellbeing@robyparkprimary.co.uk for further support.
+If you have a concern about your child, another child, or yourself, please email:

-- Pupils can self refer by coming to the well-being drop in sessions every Wednesday with Mrs Lyon or Mrs Tucker.
+Pupils can self‑refer by coming to our wellbeing drop‑in every Wednesday with Mrs Lyon or Mrs Tucker. - Talk to any trusted adult (pupils)

-- Pupils can also approach any member of staff that they feel confident with, with any concerns.
+Pupils can approach any member of staff they feel comfortable with about any concern.

-We place great emphasis on the welfare of our school community and provide support, information and guidance to help everyone at our school feel happy.
-We also celebrate the diverse and inclusive nature of our school community and recognise the faiths, beliefs and needs held by all.
+We place great emphasis on the welfare of our whole school community.
+We provide support, information and guidance so everyone feels safe, valued and able to thrive.
+We celebrate our diverse and inclusive community and respect the faiths, beliefs and needs of all.

 My Family Coach